 - Keep your staff informed about electronic prescribing and how they may respond to questions from patients

 - Stay up to date with relevant State and Territory legislative amendments

 - Check the Australian Digital Health Agency website for electronic prescribing information and updates

 Ahead of the introduction of electronic prescribing later in the year, please be aware interim arrangements are now in place for prescribing to make supply of medicine more convenient following a telehealth consultation.
 Under the interim arrangements, a digital image (such as a photo, scan or pdf) of a prescription can be sent electronically by the prescriber to the patient’s pharmacy of choice.
 This electronic copy can be used by the pharmacy to supply the medicine and claim from the Pharmaceutical Benefits Scheme (PBS) in the same way as a paper prescription.

-The Australian Government has announced the interim arrangements for prescribing will remain in place until 30 September 2020, or until full electronic prescribing rollout is implemented.
+The Australian Government has announced the interim arrangements for prescribing will remain in place until 31 March 2021.

 More information can be found on the Dept of Health website.